anthonyzee/qstorejs/README.md

 Quality Tools
 ------------------
  - Unit Test using JsTestDriver
- - Code Quality using JsHint
+ - Code Compliance using JsHint
  - Documentation using JsDoc

 License